-8.5 Staff must have an awareness and understanding of radicalisation and that it is similar to other forms of exploitation and involves grooming and coercing young people, sometimes with violence and aggression being used.
-Staff must be able to protect vulnerable young people from extremist ideology and intervene to prevent those at risk being radicalised.
+8.5 Team members must have an awareness and understanding of radicalisation and that it is similar to other forms of exploitation and involves grooming and coercing young people, sometimes with violence and aggression being used.
+Team members must be able to protect vulnerable young people from extremist ideology and intervene to prevent those at risk being radicalised.